 Elected to the Mesa City Council in June of 2008 and re-elected in August of 2012, Dennis Kavanaugh serves as the councilmember for District 3.
-Kavanaugh is a founding partner in the law firm of Day Kavanaugh, one of Arizona's leading social security and worker's compensation law firms.
+Kavanaugh is the founder of the law firm Dennis Kavanaugh, P.C., one of Arizona's leading social security and worker's compensation law firms.
 His term on the Mesa City Council runs until January of 2017.
+Kavanaugh was also a member of the City Council from 1996 to 2004, serving as Vice Mayor from 2002 until 2004.

 Nationally, Councilmember Kavanaugh is very active with the National League of Cities.
 He is a member of the NLC Board of Directors, the Board Liaison to the Community and Economic Development Steering Committee and is a member of the NLC Audit, Bylaws and Membership committee.